Grise Fiord: Living conditions

 The houses are wooden and built on platforms to cope with the freezing and thawing of the permafrost.
 Hunting is still an important part of the lifestyle of the mostly Inuit population.
 Quota systems allow the villagers to supply many of their needs from populations of seals, walruses, narwhal and beluga whales, polar bears and muskox.
-Ecotourism is developing as people come to see the northern wildlife found on Ellesmere and surrounding islands.
+Ecotourism is developing as people come to see the northern wildlife found on Ellesmere and the surrounding islands.

 Transportation

 There are no connecting roads on Ellesmere Island, so Grise Fiord is connected to the rest of the world by a small airstrip (Grise Fiord Airport), 1675 ft in length.
 Surrounded by mountains, it has one of the most difficult approaches for aircraft; it is cautioned that only very experienced pilots of Pilatus PC-12, DHC-6 Twin Otter and DHC-7 aircraft attempt the approach.